 School recruitment was carried out by the Nottingham intervention team, with support from the evaluation team, across four Target Regions: 1) East Midlands; 2) West Midlands, 3) Greater Manchester and North West, and 4) South and West Yorkshire.
 Seven schools outside these regions were also allowed to join the project (3 in Cumbria, 3 in Oxfordshire, and 1 in Milton Keynes).
+Local authorities in these regions are listed in Appendix 1.
 Schools were recruited by means of the following strategies: EEF Website; EEF Twitter; University of Nottingham Project Website; E-mails to schools through Apple distinguished educators (ADE) network and Maths Hubs Network; emails to key contacts in Local Authorities through Educational Psychology networks; School Recruitment Events.
 The Oxford evaluation team supported the intervention team with advice regarding all aspects of recruitment, including preparation of materials for inviting schools, the process of registration and the design of the Memorandum of Understanding (MoU), and by emailing schools that had been part of previous projects implemented by the Oxford team.
-The MoU made it explicit that schools agreed to accept their random allocation either to the intervention or to the control group, to collaborate with the evaluation team, to facilitate pre- and post-tests, to provide registers and records of children's progress through the certificates and access for process evaluation, and to answer questionnaires and phone interviews, as required.
-Schools allocated to the control group agreed to continue with business as usual in the support of children with lower levels of attainment in maths and those in intervention schools agreed to provide suitable conditions for the implementation of the intervention.
-Control schools were offered a financial incentive of £1,000 in order to cooperate with the evaluation team up to the end of the trial and the further incentive of receiving free access to the app once the project was completed.
-Control schools were asked to restrict the use the apps only to children not participating in this project.
+Schools in regions not initially included in those indicated by the Nottingham team, which were approached by either team, were also accepted into the project.